aQuetzalcoatlus/aQuetzalcoatlus/README.md

 # Hi there 👋

-I am Karthik, a Physics graduate from Freiburg, Germany.
+I am Karthik, a doctoral researcher at the Forschungszentrum Juelich, Germany.
 I am a science educator passionate about communicating complex ideas to a broad audience in a way that they get an intuition about the underlying concepts.

+My current focus is on agent-based simulation of crowd dynamics.

 ## Master's thesis